lingl-space/maskrcnn_keypoint_refined/README.md

 ### Installation

-Our code is based on the [*Detectron2*] (https://github.com/facebookresearch/detectron2).
-Therefore, the environment configuration refers to the [*installation instructions*] (https://detectron2.readthedocs.io/en/latest/tutorials/install.html) in Detectron2.
+Our code is based on the [*Detectron2*](https://github.com/facebookresearch/detectron2).
+Therefore, the environment configuration refers to the [*installation instructions*](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) in Detectron2.

 ## Training and Testing